nearmap/libddog/docs/MAINTAINER_GUIDE.md

 QA steps to run to make sure `master` is in a releasable state:

+1. Make sure the API is in a consistent state (there are no half implemented features).
-1. Make sure that all CI jobs are green.
+2. Make sure that all CI jobs are green.
-2. Run the integration tests.
+3. Run the integration tests.

 Create a commit for the release: